Measurement Component

 QtWidgets.QWidget()

-, one must use a layout.
-(In the Qt world, one cannot add widgets directly onto a widget.)
+, use a layout.
+(In Qt, widgets cannot be added directly to another widget.)

 layout = QtWidgets.QVBoxLayout()